-Setting up an RTL-SDR dongle can vary in difficulty, depending on your level of experience with software and radio equipment.
-If you are familiar with installing software and drivers on your computer and have some experience with software defined radio (SDR), then setting up an RTL-SDR dongle should not be too difficult for you.
+Setting up an RTL-SDR dongle can fluctuate in terms of complexity, contingent upon your proficiency in software and radio equipment.
+If you possess knowledge in installing software and drivers on your computer, coupled with experience in software-defined radio (SDR), then setting up an RTL-SDR dongle should pose no significant challenge for you.

 Here is my new Software Defined Radio, the RTL SDR: 100KHz-1.7GHz Full Band UV HF RTL-SDR Receiver.
 RTL is short for RTL2832U.
 The Realtek RTL2832U chipset was a popular choice for digital video broadcast (DVB-T) receivers, whose original purpose was to receive video.
 It was discovered that these could be repurposed and turned into wideband SDR receivers.
 These devices have come to be known as the RTL-SDR.